Characters: Sam & Max

 - Big Bad: Subverted.
 Though his actions in the backstory drive the plot of the season and the story seems to set him up as one, he never serves as an antagonist and actually helps Sam and Max.

 - Celebrity Impersonator: He sounds remarkably like Tony Jay.
 Perhaps justified, since this is the type of role he often takes.
+Considering what he is, it could be a Shout-Out to Jay's role in Legacy of Kain.

 - Deadpan Snarker: Occasionally.
 Mostly towards Papierwaite and his near constant whining from Episode 4 on."Walk it off, Princess."